ionurchin/one-spe/reduce-alkylate-digest-spe.md

 #### Reduce and alkylate:
 *The final reaction volume (after adding Trypsin) is 50ul.
 Adjust the volumes of other components as necessary for other reaction volumes.*
-*If the sample volume is large, make up a stock of 10% SDC and add 1/10th volume to the sample to make it 1% SDC*
 1. Add 20ul of Digest Buffer.
 2. Add 10ul of sample.
+3. Add 1ul of 10x SDC.
-3. Add 5ul of Reduction Buffer.
+4. Add 5ul of Reduction Buffer.
 Vortex to mix.
-4. Incubate at 70C for 10min then cool to RT.
+5. Incubate at 70C for 10min then cool to RT.
-5. Add 5ul of Alkylation Buffer.
+6. Add 5ul of Alkylation Buffer.
 Vortex to mix.
-6. Incubate at 70C for 10min then cool to RT.
+7. Incubate at 70C for 10min then cool to RT.
-7. Add 5ul of Reduction Buffer.
+8. Add 5ul of Reduction Buffer.
 Vortex to mix.
-8. Incubate at RT for a few minutes to allow the DTT to react with residual CAA.
+9. Incubate at RT for a few minutes to allow the DTT to react with residual CAA.

 #### Trypsin digestion:
 1. Add 5ul of Trypsin Solution to the above reduced and alkylated samples.